-- In this operating mode the counter counts starting with the load value. - When the counter counts forward and reaches the upper count limit and another counting pulse in positive direction arrives, it jumps to the lower count limit and counts from there on. - When the counter counts backward and reaches the lower count limit and another counting pulse in negative direction arrives, it jumps to the upper count limit and counts from there on.
-The counter limits are fix set to maximum range. - With overflow or underflow the status bits STS_OFLW respectively STS_UFLW are set.
-These bits remain set until these are reset with RES_STS.
-If enabled additionally a hardware interrupt is triggered.
+In this operating mode, the counter counts from the load value.
+When the counter counts forward and reaches the upper count limit and another counting pulse in positive direction arrives, it jumps to the lower count limit and counts from there on.
+When the counter counts backwards and reaches the lower count limit and another counting pulse in negative direction arrives, it jumps to the upper count limit and counts from there on.
+The count limits are set to the maximum count range.

-Limits Valid range of values
+Limits Valid value range

-Lower count limit -2 147 483 648 (-2 31)
+Lower count limit -2 147 483 648 (-2 )

-Upper count limit +2 147 483 647 (2 31 -1)
+Upper count limit +2 147 483 647 (2 -1)